fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 Plugins are code that needs to be tested just like any other code.
 However, testing a change to a testing tool is a little tricky.
-When we developed the plugin code in Writing Your Own Plugins, on page 100 , we tested it manually by using a sample test file, running pytest against it, and looking at the output to make sure it was right.
+When we developed the plugin code in Writing Your Own Plugins, we tested it manually by using a sample test file, running pytest against it, and looking at the output to make sure it was right.
 We can do the same thing in an automated way using a plugin called pytester that ships with pytest but is disabled by default.